QubesOS/qubes-posts/2022-06-27-fedora-36-templates-available.md

 New Fedora 36 templates are now available for Qubes 4.1!

+Please note that Fedora 36 will not be available for Qubes 4.0, since Qubes 4.0 is [scheduled to reach end-of-life (EOL) soon].
+Fedora 35 is [already available] for both Qubes 4.0 and 4.1 and will remain supported until long after Qubes 4.0 has reached EOL.

 As a reminder, [Fedora 34 has reached EOL].
 If you have not already done so, we strongly recommend that you [upgrade] any remaining Fedora 34 templates and standalones to Fedora 35 or 36 immediately.